sajjadGG/book-python/advanced/oop/solid.rst

 =====================
 .. epigraph::

-    Modules [classes] should be open for extension, but closed for modification -- Bertrand Mayer
+    Modules [classes] should be open for extension, but closed for modification.

+    -- Bertrand Mayer

 .. figure:: img/oop-solid-ocp.png